Find colleges that will love your homeschooler and throw merit scholarships their way.

 Because your homeschooler can get the most amount of money directly from colleges!

 Merit aid is given to attract high-achieving students who will add value to a college community.
 Not only does this lure desirable applicants with money, but it increases the school’s ranking and prestige if those students choose that school.
 A win-win!

 Unlike loans, you don’t have to pay it back!

 Families who will not be getting much need-based aid, but need a lot of help covering the costs of college.

-Most schools do not “stack” merit aid and financial aid.
-In other words, merit aid will be applied to your financial need, not stacked on top of your financial need.
+11. Most schools do not “stack” merit aid and financial aid.
+In other words, merit aid will be applied toward your financial need, not stacked on top of your financial need.